|Statewide Clinician Calls | ASAM Guidance | What to Tell Patients | Telehealth Resources | Resources for Employers

 The following guidance is drawn primarily from the Centers for Disease Control and Prevention’s (CDC), the American Society of Addiction Medicine (ASAM), the American Medical Association (AMA), the Maryland Department of Health (MDH), and MedChi, The Maryland State Medical Society.
 Every effort is being made by MDDCSAM staff to keep this guidance up to date, but we recommend always referring to MDH, CDC, and ASAM guidance for the most recent information.
 Please refer to the resource list at the bottom of this article for reference links.

 Coordinated by MedChi, The Maryland State Medical Society, these statewide, all-physician calls are hosted by Howard Haft, MD, of the Maryland Department of Health.
 Join for critical updates on the spread, treatment of, and resources for combating COVID-19.
-The calls are held on Wednesdays at 5 pm.
+The calls are held on Wednesdays at 5 pm, with interspersed flash briefings on Mondays.
 To register for upcoming calls or listen to recordings and view past slide decks from these calls, click here.

 - Access to Buprenorphine in Office-Based Settings